-- Go supersize.
-Head to Kinepolis in Madrid to experience the world’s largest cinema complex.
+Go supersize.
+Movie fans should head to Kinepolis in Madrid to experience the world’s largest cinema complex.
 There are a massive 25 screens, so there will always be a film that takes your fancy.
 The cinema shows local film, as well as Hollywood blockbusters.
 These films are adapted for a Spanish audience, but if you have little or no knowledge of the Spanish language, there are also a number of screenings in the original language.
-If you watch a film in one of the biggest screens at Kinepolis, you could be sharing the experience with just under 1000 other audience members!
+If you watch a film in one of the biggest screens at Kinepolis, you could be sharing the experience with just under 1000 other movie lovers!
 If you fancy watching a film on the world’s biggest screen, you will have to wait until 2019 for the reopening of the LG IMAX Theatre in Sydney, Australia.
 The screen there measures 35.72 m x 29.57 m, which is huge compared to standard cinema screens, which generally measure 9 - 27 m x 3 - 9 m.

-- Silver screen luxury.
-If you fancy a cinema experience with a difference, all sorts of weird and wonderful cinemas are popping up around the world.
+Silver screen luxury.
+If you are a veteran film buff and fancy a cinema experience with a difference, you will find that all sorts of weird and wonderful cinemas are popping up around the world.
 One that has been around for a while, though, is the Electric Cinema in Notting Hill, London.
 This cinema, which was first built in 1910 still retains its early 20th-century charm.
 It offers sumptuous seating, with cosy armchairs, couches and even beds in the front row.
 There is a bar within the auditorium itself from which you can purchase wine and beers, plus other beverages and snacks.
 These can be enjoyed comfortably from your seat as side tables are provided.
-Other quirky viewing experiences include the Sci-Fi Dine-In Theater Restaurant at Disney’s Hollywood Studios, Orlando, where you can eat from your Cadillac-shaped table while watching sci-fi movies on the big screen.
+Other quirky viewing experiences include the Sci-Fi Dine-In Theater Restaurant at Disney’s Hollywood Studios, Orlando, where movie fans can eat from your Cadillac-shaped table while watching sci-fi movies on the big screen.
 Or why not try a Hot Tub Cinema event during the summer months in New York or at a number of locations across the UK.
-This involves exactly as the name suggests ‒ watching a film from the comfort of a hot tub!
+This involves exactly as the name suggests ? watching a film from the comfort of a hot tub!

-- Celebrity spotting.
-If you love nothing better than catching a glimpse of celebs, then Los Angeles has to be the obvious choice.
+Celebrity spotting.
+If you are the kind of movie buff who loves nothing better than catching a glimpse of celebs, then Los Angeles has to be the obvious choice.
 LA is home to several film and TV studios, which means there are plenty of actors living there.
 You could take a tour of Beverley Hills and see where lots of Hollywood actors live.
 Better yet, why not catch the celebs out and about by having lunch at one of the celebrity haunts, such as Fig & Olive or Little Dom’s?
 As the home of the blockbuster movie, Hollywood features many sights and attractions for movie fans.
 If you don’t see them in person, you can look out for your favourite actor on the Hollywood Walk of Fame.
-Or, you could walk where they have walked by seeing a movie in the Dolby Theater ‒ the permanent venue for the Oscars Awards Ceremony.
+Or, you could walk where they have walked by seeing a movie in the Dolby Theater ? the permanent venue for the Oscars Awards Ceremony.

 Get your holiday off to the best start by travelling luggage free.
 You can send your luggage with Send My Bag to any of the destinations mentioned here.
 Your luggage will be waiting for you at your hotel and can be picked up again when you are ready to head home.
 Read ‘How it Works’ to find out more.

-Returning to work after the Christmas holidays can be pretty soul destroying.
-But why not keep the holiday spirit alive by planning a winter break this January?
-A break from the drudge of the daily commute will help you sail through the winter months and you can have lots of fun deciding where you want to go and planning what you are going to do when you get there.
+Whether you are partial to a blast of winter sun or prefer to have fun in the snow, you can keep the holiday spirit of Christmas alive by planning a winter break this January.
+A break from the drudge of the daily commute will help you sail through the winter months, and you can have lots of fun deciding where you want to go and planning what you are going to do when you get there.
 Why not choose from one of these five destinations that will be sure to chase away those winter blues?